NicolleLouis/balatro-hand-stats/analysis/chapter_1/description.md

 ## Conclusion

 Around the base stats, losing a discard is slightly more detrimental than losing 1 hand size.
-However it's only a 2% difference.
+However, it's only a 2% difference.